nanayel/project/README.md

 # project
-This is a homework for Big_Data
+This is a homework for a class of Big_Data x Korea Univ.